juchertb/BookStore/README.md

 I then have to detach the database, copy the files to "C:\Prj\SQL Server Databases", then re-attach the database.

-Note: For database files created with MSSQLLocalDB in the default location of "C:\Users\[user id]", SQL Express wasn't seeing the files, I had to move them and I had to give full control to the mdf and ldf files to Users. https://stackoverflow.com/questions/13778034/how-do-i-change-database-default-locations-for-localdb-in-sql-server-managemen
+Note: For database files created with MSSQLLocalDB in the default location of "C:\Users\[user id]", SQL Express wasn't seeing the files, I had to move them and I had to give full control to the mdf and ldf files to the admin user. https://stackoverflow.com/questions/13778034/how-do-i-change-database-default-locations-for-localdb-in-sql-server-managemen

 https://www.youtube.com/watch?v=kMmZ9SbPBQA